sinanolcay/Data-Visualization-Project---COVID-19-MIS376-/README.md

 As a result of my research on the unemployment rate for the USA, I was able to find reliable results.
 Unemployment rates have risen and they are not afraid to publish it.
 This is the site where I got the data I use for the unemployment rate.

 -	https://www.statista.com/statistics/268830/unemployment-rate-in-eu-countries

 During the Covid 19 period, the unemployment rate in some countries of Europe increased very much.
 As a result of my research on this subject, I made a data visualization process with the information I got from here.

 -	https://www.bbc.com/turkce/haberler-dunya-52595325

 While doing this project, the data I found most important was related to unemployment benefits.
 However, no Turkish source allowed me to find information on this subject.
 In my project, I examined the unemployment benefits applications in the USA.

+## Challenges I Encountered in This Project

+As in every subject, we need some data to learn the change in unemployment rate during the pandemic period.
+Before starting the project, I thought that I would use the information I found about the unemployment rate in Turkey, but when I started the project, I saw that there was no sufficient and reliable source on this subject in my country.
+I asked you about this and decided that I needed to complete my project in different ways.
+I thought that as a result of the strategy followed by Turkey during the pandemic period, the unemployment rate and the number of cases would be related to each other.
+Because while people could go to work in provinces where the number of cases was low, workplaces were not opened in provinces with a high number of cases and there was a curfew.
+As a result, at the end of my research, I decided that the most accurate data on unemployment would be the number of cases.
+I completed my project by examining the relationship between the unemployment rate and the number of cases.
+I found some data for Turkey and various parts of the world and advanced my project with this data.
+I wanted to use the data of İşkur, which I thought would be the most useful for me, but the data could not be reached.
+I wanted to learn how much the unemployment benefit rate in Turkey has increased and to use it in my project, but I couldn't.

 ## References